truhy/de10nano-scripts/de10nano_ocram_uboot_spl_build_scripts/readme.txt

     Currently, the last stable branch version is (no RC label): https://github.com/altera-opensource/u-boot-socfpga/tree/socfpga_v2023.01

-4. Move the U-Boot source code zip to DevTools folder
+4. Move the U-Boot source code zip to devtools folder

 5. Start a terminal and change working directory to the scripts folder, then run ./prep_uboot.sh.
 This will unzip it into a new folder called software and also applies my patches